In stock

 A materials engineer on the line

-Questions on ferrite content, flowability, recyclate ratios, or HIP response?
+Questions on drying schedules, melt flow, recyclate ratios, warpage, or fiber content?
 A materials engineer answers directly — not a contact-form bot.
 Most replies in under 4 hours, NDA standard.

 This TPE-based high-strength and flexibility elastomer is ideal for topologically optimized pliable structures, such as cushions and seating.
 It is tested up to 90 Shore A and 80°C (176°F) as working temperature, and it is extensively used to print large-scale rubber-like parts for furniture, seating, and design-related components.